Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 ## Overview

-The goal today is to look at the Titanic dataset and use JavaScript to extract relevant data from it.
+The goal today is to look at the Titanic dataset and use JavaScript to extract relevant data from it using JavaScript.

 ## Arrow functions

-Arrow functions are great to use when passing a function as a parameter.
-Understanding the syntax used by arrow functions can make your shorter and easier to read, taht is if you understand the syntax.
+Arrow functions are great to use when passing a function as a parameters.
+Understanding the syntax used by arrow functions can make your shorter and easier to read.

 Take a look at a map example: